 - FY12/19 sales were JPY2.8bn (-26.0% YoY).
 Product sales totaled JPY2.8bn (-26.2% YoY) and royalty revenue totaled JPY26mn (JPY26mn in FY12/18).
-The operating loss totaled JPY4.3bn (loss of JPY2.7bn).
-The company also reported a recurring loss of JPY4.4bn (loss of JPY2.7bn).
-Net loss was JPY4.4bn (loss of JPY2.8bn). - SymBio forecasts FY12/20 sales of JPY3.4bn (+20.0% YoY), an operating loss of JPY5.1bn (operating loss of JPY4.3bn in FY12/19), a recurring loss of JPY5.1bn (recurring loss of JPY4.4bn), and a net loss of JPY4.8bn (net loss of JPY4.4bn). - ✓ In its medium-term plan, with the aims of achieving sales growth and higher profit margins, SymBio projects sales of JPY10.8bn and a net income of JPY1.7bn in FY12/22.
+The operating loss totaled JPY4.3bn (operating loss of JPY2.7bn).
+The company also reported a recurring loss of JPY4.4bn (recurring loss of JPY2.7bn) and a net loss of JPY4.4bn (net loss of JPY2.8bn). - SymBio revised its FY12/20 forecast in September 2020.
+Its revised forecast calls for sales of JPY3.0bn (+7.2% YoY), an operating loss of JPY4.6bn (operating loss of JPY4.3bn in FY12/19), a recurring loss of JPY4.7bn (recurring loss of JPY4.4bn), and a net loss of JPY3.8bn (net loss of JPY4.4bn).
+The company downgraded its sales forecast by JPY361mn in consideration of the sales trend over 1H FY12/20.
+At the same time, it lowered its loss projections by JPY498mn for operating loss, JPY478mn for recurring loss, and JPY1.0bn for net loss.
+This is because the company plans to reduce SG&A expenses to limit the impact from its lower projection for sales, and book USD5.0bn granted to it in the arbitration case against The Medicines Company as an extraordinary income. - ✓ In its medium-term plan, with the aims of achieving sales growth and higher profit margins, SymBio projects sales of JPY10.8bn and a net income of JPY1.7bn in FY12/22.
 The company expects higher sales from increased market penetration of Treakisym® for approved indications, as well as anticipated approval of additional indication of Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (DLBCL).
 The company projects a significant increase in profit on higher sales as well as on higher GPM attributed to profit generated from the sale of Treakisym® following the shift to in-house sales of the product.
-The company has factored the cost of establishing and operating its own sales structure into its forecast, but Shared Research thinks the increase in GPM driven by the shift to in-house sales structure will easily offset the increase in costs.
-The company's own sales structure is specialized to the area of hematologic disorders, and will also handle the sale of rigosertib in addition to Treakisym®.
+The company has factored the cost of establishing and operating its own sales structure into its forecast, but Shared